 - Quantitative Methods for Politics and Sociology (UG, Tutor, 2014-2015)

 - Politics in Europe (UG, Tutor, 2015, 2017)

 I also supervised an undergraduate dissertation on the politics of state-sponsored Islamic education in MENA (2017-2018).

-- Political Economy of Rural Development in MENA (British Institute in Amman, 2016)
+- Political Economy of Rural Development in MENA (G, Instructor, 2016)